THolding/simulation_model_workflow_example_python/readme.md

 # Example Python workflow for agent-based models
 This is the readme for the workflow explanation.
-For the readme for the example model see `example_readme.md`.
+For the readme for the example model (containing instructions on how to run the examples) see `example_readme.md`.

 If you want to get into the details then the place to start (besides this readme file) the example scripts in the `analysis` directory.